Insta360Develop/CameraSDK-Android/README.md

 And the result is one of `CONNECT_TYPE_NONE`, `CONNECT_TYPE_USB`, `CONNECT_TYPE_WIFI`.

-For example if you want to determine if the camera is connected, you can do like this
+For example, to check if the camera is connected, you can do the following:

 ```Java
 private boolean isCameraConnected() {